coar-notify/coar-notify.net/webroot/content/specification/1.0.0/_index.md

 In the COAR Notify protocol, we call these standardised payloads ***Patterns***.

 ## Patterns
-All COAR Notify patterns MUST define an *Activity Streams 2.0* `activity`.
+All COAR Notify patterns MUST define an Activity Streams 2.0 activity.
 The following properties and their descriptions represents a **_baseline_** set of requirements.
 The individual patterns may add additional constraints.
 The workflows which use the patterns may, in turn, add additional constraints.